amanda-mari/pumpkin-prices/README.md

 * R

 ## Project Description
-The data is from Kaggle and can be found [here] https://www.kaggle.com/usda/a-year-of-pumpkin-prices.
+The data is from Kaggle and can be found [here](https://www.kaggle.com/usda/a-year-of-pumpkin-prices).
 It also can be found in the "raw/data" folder of this repo.